kartikm/safe-cycling/README.md

 safe-cycling.in
 ===============

-A portal to help cyclists to ride safely in India (and may be elsewhere).
+A portal to help cyclists to ride safely in India (and everywhere!).